 For more information, visit the Information Commissioner’s Office’s website for tips on staying one step ahead of the scammers.

-To find out more about scams including a warning list of known scams visit Scamsmart.
+To find out more about scams, including a warning list of known scams, visit Scamsmart.

 The information in this article should not be regarded as financial advice.
 Please remember that the value of investments can go down as well as up and may be worth less than was paid in.
-Information is based on our understanding in April 2020.
+Information is based on our understanding in June 2021.